flamyitcat/100_Days_of_ML_Code/README.md

 **Thoughts:** I start use github to log my challenge

 **Link to work:** NIL

+### Day 1: January 18, 2019

+**Today's Progress**: Reading the math knowledge for deep learning

+**Thoughts:** Refresh my memory about linear algebra.
+Although keep reading some post about deep learning and research related to my project, still want to build the fundamental first.

+**Link to work:** NIL

 <!---
 ### Day 1: February 30, 2016 (Example 2)